Egyptian literature: 20th century

 Al-Madrasa al-Ḥadītha was a modernist literary movement focused on the short story.

 Two of the most important figures of 20th century Egyptian literature are Taha Hussein and Naguib Mahfouz, the latter of whom was the first Egyptian to win the Nobel Prize in Literature.

 Edwar al-Kharrat, who embodied Egypt's 60s Generation, founded Galerie 68, an Arabic literary magazine that gave voice to avant-garde writers of the time.

+An example of modern poetry in classical Arabic style with themes of Pan-Arabism is the work of Aziz Pasha Abaza.
+He came from the Abaza family which produced notable literary figures including Fekry Pasha Abaza, Tharwat Abaza, and Desouky Pasha Abaza, among others.

 The 1990s saw the rise of a new literary movement in Egypt.
 During this decade, young people faced socio-economic, cultural, and political crises.
 Not only had Egypt's population nearly doubled since 1980 with 81 million people in 2008, leading to a rural-urban migration that gave rise to the Arabic term al-madun al-‘ashwa’iyyah, or "haphazard city," around Cairo, but unemployment remained high and living expenses increased amid the overcrowding.
 In turn, the difficulties of living in poverty inspired a new Egyptian literature that focused on crises, namely irrational and fragmented works that focus on isolated individuals dealing with an ever-expanding and changing Arab culture.
 New and entrepreneurial publishers appeared, significant examples being Dar Sharqiyat and Dar Merit, making it easier for new authors to be published.
 This surge of literary production has led to experimentation with traditional themes, a greater emphasis on the personal, an absence of major political concerns, and a more refined and evolving use of language.
 Husni Sulayman founded Dar Sharqiyat, a small-scale publishing house that printed avant-garde work during the 1990s.
 Financial difficulties led to its replacement by Dar Merit as a leading avant-garde publisher, with over 300 books being printed by 2008.
 The existence of Dar Sharqiyat led many critics to refer to the new generation of writers as the Sharqiyyat generation.